People tend to look at a map of Kazakhstan and say: “Looks like there is nothing here in the middle, we can just pass

 Bayanaul national park serves as the regional beach.
 Although there should be good hiking as well, it is best avoided in summer – the crowds suck all the enjoyment out of the place.

 Stretching what counts as “around”, 400 km south of Karaganda lies the industrial beach town of Balkhash.
 Lake Balkhash is known for its fishing and birding, both of which are best on the southern side.
 Bektau-Ata is an unusual camp spot on the road to Almaty, while at Priozersk you can visit ruins and missile museums from the Soviet Cold War defense program.

 En route to Kyzylorda, you pass the Betpak-Dala desert, one of the few remaining places a herd of the embattled saiga still lives.
 If you head north instead, you can find mysterious “balbal” sculptures guarding the steppe around Ulytau.

-Undaunted overlanders might want to drive to Ayagoz.
-The road is supposed to be horrible.
-There is no other reason to do it.
+Undaunted overlanders might want to drive from Karaganda to Ayagoz.
+The road is absolutely horrible, which should serve as a good enough reason to do it.